 If you’re hunting for a new home, you’re probably feeling excited.
 You should be!
 A new home is a great chance for you to put down roots, express yourself, get a bigger yard for your family, or have extra room for an arriving baby.
 A new house isn’t all good news, however.
 A new home can be stressful, costly, and complicated.
 But, yours doesn’t have to be.
 If you appropriately navigate the pitfalls of new home buying, you’ll have a pain free process.
 Your home can be a source of joy and comfort instead of a huge hassle.
 You just have to come prepared.
 If you know the things to check before buying a house then everything will be smooth.

 Boost Your Credit Score

 You’ll get a much better deal on your house of choice if you have a good credit score.
-A good credit score is easy to come by if you’re reliable and pay your bills on time.
+A good credit score is easy to come by if you’re reliable and pay your bills on time and avoid bookkeeping mistakes.
 It’s a good idea to wait for a home investment until you can build a good credit score, so if you have a bad credit score you need to erase, or haven’t yet worked your credit score past 700, you should work on improving it before proceeding.

 Decide What You Can Afford

 Knowing how much a home really costs can be tricky.
 It’s more complicated than your estimated mortgage payment on Zillow.
 In order to really understand what you can afford in a new home, you should consult an expert.
 Remember that your monthly loan payment shouldn’t be more than 28-31% of your income.
 Keep it low, and aim for something lower.
 You’ll have less stress and a happier life if you stick with something simpler.